brycewray/hugo-site/content/posts/2019/03/mark-it-down.md

 ## How to make plain text powerful?

-Plain text has been the backbone of computing in general, and the Internet and the software and servers that make it possible in particular, from the beginning.
+Plain text has been the backbone of computing in general, and the Internet (and the software and servers that make it possible) in particular, from the beginning.
 However, it seemed to be left behind during the last two decades of the twentieth century as the computing public generally embraced word processing and desktop publishing, each replete with proprietary methods and file formats that ensured a lack of that very permanence I touted in the [last post](/posts/2019/03/plain-truth).

 This got some serious minds to doing some serious thinking.
 They couldn't simply ignore the fact that most users wanted their text formatted---boldfaced, italicized, organized with headings and subheadings, full of bulleted and numbered lists, and so on.
 But how could all that get into plain text, period, much less in a uniform manner?

 Finding a solution to this question became more urgent in the early 2000s as, increasingly, documentation for software apps moved from its traditional print format to online.
-One obvious answer had been in place since around 1990: hypertext markup language (HTML).
+One obvious answer had been in place since around 1990: HTML.
 After all, the source code of every single Web page is absolutely plain text.
 It just has a lot of stuff that makes it not *look* plain:

 <code>
 \<h1\>This is a heading (H1).<br />